-Prior to disturbance, export of total phosphorus was 68% higher from Two Creek compared to Sakwatamau River (Table 2a).
-In 1999, following the fire, both streams had lower export rates due to the dry condition, particularly in the summer.
-However, the 1999:1983 ratio of total phosphorus export was twice as high (0.8 compared with 0.4) from the burnt watershed of the Sakwatamau River compared to Two Creek (Table 2a).
+Changes in export of total phosphorus following fire in upland areas of total phosphorus export was twice as high (0.8 compared with 0.4) from the burned watershed of the Sakwatamau River compared to Two Creek (Table 2a).
 These results suggest a doubling in total phosphorus export with severe fire.
-While the fraction of particulate phosphorus remained constant (75%) in the pre- and post-treatment year for Two Creek, it increased from 60 to 73% in the burnt long-term stream, Sakwatamau River (Table 2a,b).
-In the dry months following the 1998 fire (25 July to 21 October), total phosphorus loading was 2.4 times higher from the burnt watershed than from the reference watershed, or five times the 1983 ratio for the two streams.
-Thus, phosphorus export in the long-term burnt stream was consistently higher post-treatment relative to the reference stream and pre-treatment data.
+The 2000:1983 ratio of total phosphorus export was 3.8 times higher (1.5 compared to 0.4) from the burned watershed compared to Two Creek.
+In the dry months following the 1998 fire (25 July to 21 October), total phosphorus loading was 2.4 times higher from the burned watershed than from the reference watershed, or five times the 1983 ratio for the two streams.
+Thus, phosphorus export in the long-term burned stream was consistently higher post-treatment relative to the reference stream and pre-treatment data.
+Further, phosphorus export shows no sign of decline in 2.5 years following the fire.
+If anything, export is highest with summer storms.